JacobJacob/tuyasmart_camera_ios_sdk_doc/en/resource/rapid_integration.md

 Based on the partner own App, embed in Tuya's mini sdk (only includes the distribution network package: ssid, password and user token obtained from the cloud).
 Device status changes can't be pushed to the App directly, the pushing ability to rely on the partner's own cloud.

-However, since the camera cannot be controlled using open api, the Mini SDK solution still needs to integrate the camera SDK.
+However, since the camera cannot be controlled using open api, the Mini SDK solution still needs to integrate the Camera SDK.

 You can use the open api provided by Tuya Cloud to develop user management, cloud storage, alarm detection, and functions based on data points.
-Use Tuya smart camera SDK to develop the basic functions of camera like live video.
+Use Tuya smart Camera SDK to develop the basic functions of camera like live video.

 **Modules**